pietvo/Kobo-Rclone-Menu/README.md

 ### Compiling

-- Move to the project directory root
+- Move to the project root folder
 - Open the configuration file located at `src/usr/local/kobo-rclone-menu/kobo-rclonerc.tmpl`
 - Add the links to the cloud services (see the configuration example that follow below)
 - Run `sh ./makeKoboRoot.sh`